RomHartmann/athenaeum/article_archive/README.md

 This is totally a copy of https://github.com/sderosiaux/every-single-day-i-tldr, but for my own reference.

 ---
+# 19 July 2022
+- https://github.com/sudheerj/reactjs-interview-questions React interview questions.
+Also a great way to learn about React in a Q&A style.
 # 25 June 2022
 - https://www.youtube.com/watch?v=Wi3PiZsIfBU&ab_channel=StanfordDecisionsandEthicsCenter Decision Analysis in Venture Capital
 # 16 June 2022